| Many

 do not expect to move outside the

-Mid-Atlantic region at any time soon,
+Mid-Atlantic region any time soon,

 due to the logistical problems such